ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/apis/xtify-notification-api.html.markdown

 Xtify provides an API that lets you send out notifications from your App.
 This API is rather sensitive to providing the data in the correct format, so we have provided an API that makes things a lot easier.

-There are two main methods we provide
+There are three main methods we provide

+- **xtify.push.quickNotification()** - this lets you send out a Notification with a single call.
+You cannot control all details, but it meets most requirements.

-- **xtify.push.testNotification()** - this lets you send out a simple test Notification with a single call.
-You cannot control all details, but it covers most things.
+- **xtify.push.quickRichNotification()** - this lets you send out a Rich Notification with a single call.
+You cannot control all details, but it meets most requirements.

 - **xtify.push.sendNotification()** - this gives you full control over all details